 Unit 3: Systems of linear equations

-Unit 3 starts with solving linear equations by LU decomposition and then discusses ill-conditioning and applications in finding eigenvalues and least-squares regression analysis.
+Unit 3 begins with solving systems of linear equations by LU decomposition and then discusses ill-conditioning and applications in finding eigenvalues and least-squares curve fitting.

 Unit 4: Data analysis